 - Previous Grants Awarded

-First-time applicants are highly encouraged to contact Grants Program staff.
-All applications and relevant materials must be submitted online through AHCMC’s grants portal.
+New applicants are highly encouraged to contact AHCMC grants staff.
+All applications and relevant materials must be submitted online through AHCMC’s grants portal, SurveyMonkey Apply (SM Apply).

-Late letters of intent, applications, and relevant materials will not be accepted.
+Late applications and relevant materials will not be accepted.

 Additional Dates Post-Application